The First Six Weeks: Belonging, Significance & Joy

 -

 This philosophy starts with our staff.
-Before the year even begins, teachers share their own “Hopes and Dreams,” creating shared principles that ground us as a professional learning community.
+Before the year even begins, teachers set and discuss their own professional goals, creating shared principles that ground us as a professional learning community.

-Even our meetings mirror the practices we use with kids.
-Just as Morning Meeting gives every student a voice, our meetings begin with greetings, sharing, reflection, and activities that remind us every voice matters.
-Teachers set professional goals each year, just as students do, so they experience the same growth and accountability they guide children through.
+Staff meetings mirror the same practices we use with students.
+Just as Morning Meeting gives every child a voice, our meetings begin with greetings, sharing, reflection, and activities that remind us every voice matters.

-This year, one orientation activity had teachers build a duck from a handful of LEGO bricks.
-The results were comical—some had long necks, others giant feet, a few looked like spaceships.
+At one orientation this year, teachers were asked to build a duck from just a handful of LEGO bricks.
+The results were comical—some had long necks, others giant feet, a few looked more like spaceships.
 Yet every single one was still unmistakably a duck.

-That’s the point.
-With the same purpose and expectations, each person brought their own creativity and voice.
-That’s exactly the culture we want at WHPS—for our staff and for our students.
+That’s the point: with the same purpose and expectations, each person brought their own creativity and voice.
+That’s the culture we want at WHPS—for our staff and for our students.

-As USC neuroscientist Mary Helen Immordino-Yang said on Hidden Brain: “Great teachers do more than convey information.
+As USC neuroscientist Mary Helen Immordino-Yang shared on Hidden Brain,”Great teachers do more than convey information.
 Emotion sits in the driver’s seat of learning.”
 At WHPS, we see that truth come alive every day.
+This episode is well worth a listen—it closely reflects the educational philosophy that guides our work at WHPS.

 -